-Her writings have appeared in Rabble, Feral Feminisms Journal, and has an upcoming peer reviewed piece in The Himalaya Journal's special issue on Kashmir.
+Her writings have appeared in UppingTheAnti, Feral Feminisms Journal, Rabble, and has an upcoming photo essay in The Himalaya Journal's special issue on Kashmir.
 She works as a researcher, writer, educator, community connector, and artist.
-She is the founder and director of Kashmir Gulposh, a not-for-profit dedicated to peace and security in Kashmir.
+She is an organizer with Kashmir Gulposh, a not-for-profit dedicated to peace and security in Kashmir.
 She is also the host of 'Azaadi Now', a show dedicated to Indigenous resurgence globally.

 Topics her scholarship has intersected include Indigenous self-government, self-determination, settler colonialism, decolonization, reconciliation, transnational and post-colonial feminism, secularism, racialization, anti-Muslim racism/Islamophobia, nationalism, multiculturalism, immigration, migration, immigrant and refugee settlement and retention.

-Her scholarship examines governance and policy issues critically at the municipal, provincial, trans-/national, as well international level, and places policy issues and questions within a critical multi-level governance framework.
+Her scholarship examines governance and policy issues critically at the municipal, provincial, trans-/national, as well international level, and places policy issues and questions within a multi-level governance framework.

 Binish has taught at the Politics Department at Brock University and at Ryerson University’s Politics and Public Administration, Urban and Regional Planning, and Sociology.